100% of GCSE Computer Science grades were 9 – 7

 Lower V to Upper V (Key stage 4)

 GCSE Computing is offered to all students who are interested in Computer Science.
 Being mathematically minded is useful but not essential.
 A willingness to problem solve and a level of resilience is however!
 We currently offer the OCR Computing qualification.

 We are delighted to offer the OCR A-Level Computer Science qualification this year.
 The impact of the subject continuing to grow at KS4 has meant that more of our students are interested in studying the subject at A-Level and beyond.

 We offer a programming lunch time club for our GCSE Computer Science students where we focus on programming techniques in Python.

 We are also currently running a Digital Leaders club where students get together to support teachers in their use of the VLE.
-As well as this, we created our very own ‘Escape Room’ in our cellar which ran for the last few weeks of Summer Term, during which nearly 200 participants attempted to escape!
-This will continue to be a yearly event so watch this space.
+As well as this, we offer an annual event based around the theme of an ‘Escape Room’ in our cellar or elsewhere in the school grounds which runs for the last few weeks of Summer Term, during which nearly 200 participants attempt to take first place in escaping and problem solving!

 We are pleased to offer a Lego Mindstorms club also this year.
 The students will have the opportunity to build and code complex robotic Lego sets.